 Exploring instability & change in a range of materials.

-A born and raised Minnesotan, now living in Pennsylvania, Danielle Callahan appreciates adaptability.
-She earned her BFA in Studio Arts (Painting/Drawing) from the University of Minnesota Minneapolis campus.
-Mixed media work has always been compelling to her.
-Years caring for infants & toddlers informs her willingness to engage with a variety of materials, aware of the insights gained.
-A decade post graduation, Callahan initiated a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation/St. John’s Pottery Fellowship.
-Recently Danielle completed the ABCC Certificate Program created by A-B Projects, focused on contemporary conceptual ceramics.
+A born and raised Minnesotan now living in Pennsylvania, Danielle Callahan appreciates adaptability.
+She earned a BFA in Studio Arts from the University of Minnesota’s Minneapolis campus, with a concentration in painting and drawing.
+Mixed media work has always compelled her.
+Decades caring for infants and toddlers further informed her engagement with a variety of materials.
+Post graduation, Callahan initiated a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation / St. John’s Pottery Fellowship.
+Danielle recently completed the ABCC, a program focused on contemporary conceptual ceramics created by A-B Projects.

 Process appreciative sculptures, paintings & prints.